 The first step here is one of the most important ones.

-You start by making sure the tub, sink, or bathtub is clean to prevent your beardy from accidentally eating anything it’s not supposed to.
+You start by making sure the tub, sink, or bathtub is clean to prevent your bathing bearded dragon from accidentally consuming anything it’s not supposed to.

-Next, you need to use lukewarm water to fill up the tub.
+Next, you need to use lukewarm tap water to fill up the tub.

 Only fill up the tub with a few inches of water.